Michael Wolaver

 If you could instantly pick up a new skill, what would it be?

 Playing the guitar.
-My dad is an amazing guitar player and wish I had music ability to play along with him.
+My dad is an amazing guitar player and I wish I had the musical ability to play along with him.

 What job would you be terrible at?